thejsway/thejsway/manuscript/chapter02.md

 ### Declaring a constant variable

-If the initial value of a variable won't ever change during the rest of program execution, this variable is called a **constant**.
+If the initial value of a variable won’t ever change during the rest of program execution, this variable is called a **constant**.
 This constantness can be enforced by using the keyword `const` instead of `let` to declare it.
 Thus, the program is more expressive and further attempts to modify the variable can be detected as errors.

 ```js
 const a = 3.14; // The value of a cannot be modified